salesforce/dockerfile-image-update/README.md

   -s {true,false}, --skipprcreation {true,false}
                          Only update image tag store.
 Skip creating PRs -x X                   comment snippet mentioned in line just before FROM instruction for ignoring a child image.
 Defaults to 'no-dfiu'
+  -u, --useratelimiting  {true,false}.
+Defaults to false, means no ratelimiting is imposed if this is not set to true
+                         Use RateLimiting for throttling the number of PRs DFIU will cut over a period of time.
+Throttling works based on token-bucket algorithm.
+  -d, --rateLimitDurationRate Limit duration specified in ISO-8601 duration format.
+Defaults to Duration.ofHours(1).
+(Considered only when -u/--useratelimiting is true)
+  -r, --rateLimit        Maximum number of PRs to be sent per --rateLimitDuration.
+Defaults to 30.
+(Considered only when -u/--useratelimiting is true)
+  -t, --tokenAddingRate  Rate at which tokens are added in the bucket specified in ISO-8601 duration format.
+A token will be needed with every PR cut.
+Defaults to Duration.ofMinutes(2) i.e a token will be added every 2 mins in the bucket.
+(Considered only when -u/--useratelimiting is true)

 subcommands:
   Specify which feature to perform